 Winden Rowe is the Director of The Center for Change at Kennett Square where she works with individuals, couples, families, and organizations.
 Her education, clinical experience, and passionate interest center around the study of and work in the field of stress and trauma.
 Ms. Rowe’s approach to securing sustained improvement and recovery for clients dealing with the effects of stress and trauma centers around linking the biological, psychological, and social implications of traumatic stress and the identified challenge.
 In addition to counseling, Winden lectures, teaches, and consults in the field.
 Her newest venture in partnering with mediation experts is an exciting adventure for her.
 She is excited to work with families in the community to help reduce the impact of traumatic stress that tends to come along with family transitional change.

 Ms. Rowe has been a guest on a variety of media broadcasts including National Public Radio ‘Morning Edition’, ‘Radio Times’ and lectures at Jefferson University in the Community and Trauma Counseling Graduate Program.
-Her recent appointment to Governor Wolf’s Trauma Informed Think Tank has her working at the systems level to effect change throughout the state in order to increase wellness and the availability of trauma-informed care throughout the Commonwealth.
+She is a member of HEAL PA, a trauma informed approach to addressing social and political change in the Commonwealth of Pennsylvania, and a community advisory board member at the University of Pennsylvania on the topic of post traumatic stress disorder (PTSD), traumatic brain injury (TBI), and suicide prevention in military service persons.
 She is incredibly passionate about her work and is also a prolific writer on trauma, healing, and resilience.

 Areas of Expertise: Trauma, Stress, Addiction, Codependency, Eating Disorder, Divorce, LGBTQ, Women’s issues, Parenting, Veterans